There aren't any images for this school. Be the first to show your picture to thousands of people!

 Student Enrollment Demographics

-Georgia Highlands College has a well-designed Intramural Program that is committed to providing opportunity for each student, faculty member, or staff member to contribute in a variety of wellness, fitness and sports activities.
+This college has a well-designed Intramural Program that is committed to providing opportunities for each student, faculty member, or staff member to contribute in a variety of wellness, fitness and sports activities.
 The student activities are designed to contain all levels of skill.
 The Intramural Program emphasizes and encourages participation, sportsmanship, healthy exercise, and social interaction.
 Bolt, the Charger is the official mascot of the college.
-The GHC athletes are nicknamed the Highlanders.
+The athletes are nicknamed the Highlanders.
 They participate in sports like basketball, golf, volleyball, basketball, and frisbee.
-The colors are Blue and Orange.
+The school’s colors are Blue and Orange.

 Additional School Information

-At Georgia Highlands College, they organize several events and community reach programs to enrich the overall experience of the students.
+They organize several events and community outreach programs to enrich the overall experience of the students.
 Students are encouraged to participate in events like Fabulous Fridays, Foundation Camp, and Green Highlands.